Ready, Set, Goal! Six Ways to Approach Writing Your Resolutions

 5. Put Your Goals Out into the Universe

 For goals that aren’t too personal and you feel comfortable sharing, tell people about them!
 If one of your goals is to work for X company, simply putting it out there to the people in your life in conversation could open up a surprising amount of doors.
-Someone you tell could have a contact that works there and put you in touch, or a friend could come across a job posting for a position at a similar company and forward it to you.
+Someone you tell could have a contact who works there and put you in touch, or a friend could come across a job posting for a position at a similar company and forward it to you.

 6. Be Kind to Yourself

 Remember that your self-worth is not riding on whether you meet all or even any of your goals.
-Priorities change, things come up, you get somewhere and your goal posts change—X never marks the spot.
+Priorities change, things come up, you get somewhere, and your goal posts change—X never marks the spot.
 Your best is enough.